The New Social Proof Button

 Installing the Google +1 Button

 The all-important code required to add it to websites is available here.
-Fortunately for most WordPress users however, some button plugins are beginning to arrive and they including the Google Plus One and a WP-MS version available too.
+Fortunately for most WordPress users however, lots of share button plugins exist.
+You will now find support for the G+ buttons built into most of your socials haring buttons including Digg Digg, Flares and Shareaholic and more.

 Enabling Google Analytics Tracking For +1 Activity